themarshallproject/dhs_immigration_detention/README.md

 For those years, ADP was calculated by dividing the total number of days that all detainees spent in detention in a given fiscal year by the number of days in that fiscal year.
 These were referred to by the INS as "mandays" or "detention days."
 For leap years, we divided by 366.
 For the rest, we divided by 365.

 From 1994 and 2000, we took ADP from a Congressional Research Service report that cited the DHS and the INS as their sources.
 Given that this document was published later than the House Committee on Appropriations budget hearing reports, we relied on the most recent data.
 The data from 2001 to the present was sourced directly from ICE.

+We published [original source material](https://www.documentcloud.org/search/projectid:45884-Immigration-detention) on DocumentCloud.
+If you navigate to any of the documents, you will see public notes that guide you to the place where we pulled data.

 Please contact us if you have any questions.